davidglassborow/pre-jitted-dotnet-lambda-layer/README.md

-# pre-jitting in .NET Lambda
+# pre-jitting a .NET Lambda

 Pre-compiling some of our assemblies and wrapping it in a Lambda layer.
 This is a demo repository for one of my articles: https://www.bschaatsbergen.com/pre-jitted-dotnet-lambda